Scrum Values

 4. Respect

 This is the fourth one but certainly not the least one of the Scrum values.
-Respecting people means treating them as equals irrespective of their age, education, or background.
-In Scrum, it means that the contribution of one member is no less valuable than any other member of the team.
+Respecting people means treating them equally regardless of age, education, or background.
+In Scrum, it means that one member's contribution is no less valuable than any other team member.
 What is important is how all the members function as a team toward achieving the team goal.
 Respect should also be given to the customers and other stakeholders.
 Every member of the team must appreciate the skills and capabilities of the other members of the team.
-Mutual respect within the team should encourage respecting others' views and opinions even if people are in disagreement with them.
+Mutual respect within the team should encourage respecting others' views and opinions even if people disagree with them.
 The Scrum guide says for respect, "The Scrum team members respect each other to be capable, independent people."
 So, in essence, it emphasizes trusting other team members once the roles have been assigned.
 Since the Scrum teams are self-organizing, respect for each other is indispensable.

 This will nurture an environment of productivity, engagement, and nice human behavior.
-There are many elements in the Scrum framework that promote respect.
-They are described below.
+The Scrum framework has many elements that promote respect, which are described below.

-• As the Development team owns the product backlog and does the work, they get to decide how much work they are going to do in a Sprint and the method of doing it.
+As the Development team owns the product backlog and does the work, they get to decide how much work they will do in a Sprint and the method of doing it.
 This shows their respect for their capabilities, knowledge, and skills.

-• Being a cross-functional team, a Development team has people with different skills and experiences.
+A development team is a cross-functional team with people with different skills and experiences.
 This promotes respect for diverse skills and ideas.

-• Scrum focuses on delivering the highest possible value.
-This shows respect toward the organization and its resources (including money) by not spending on things that are not necessary or won't add any value.
+Scrum focuses on delivering the highest possible value.
+This shows respect for the organization and its resources (including money) by not spending money on unnecessary or unimportant items.

 Apart from the above, respect means that no member or leader of the team should micromanage what other is doing.
 Nor should they erode anyone else's skills or abilities by trying to take over their tasks.
 When members have mutual respect, it encourages better communication which is a key factor in the success of any project.